premmody312/Color-Color-Which-Color-Do-We-Want/README.md

 # Color-Color-Which-Color-Do-We-Want
-A game which helps to increase RGB skills by predicting the exact color using the given RGB color code given
+A game which helps us to increase our RGB skills

+In this game we predict the exact color from the color palette for the given RGB color code